Best star tracker camera mounts for astrophotography in 2025

 -

-The tracker has a loading capacity of 3kg: loading a DSLR even slightly heavier than this caused the SkyTracker Pro to struggle somewhat – a counterbalance will rectify the problem, but it's worth noting that you won't be able to push the SkyTracker Pro much more beyond its capacity.
-Choose your lenses wisely!
+The tracker has a loading capacity of 3kg: and using a DSLR even slightly heavier than this caused the SkyTracker Pro motors to struggle – although the optona l counterbalance will rectify the problem.
+Be mindful that you won't be able to push the SkyTracker Pro much beyond this capacity – so choose your lenses wisely!

-Meanwhile, alignment is via a precision polarscope with an impressive eight brightness levels, as well as a smartphone app (iOptron Polar Scope for iOS and Polar Finder for Android).
-The app needs to be purchased separately at an extra cost, but alignment is a breeze once installed.
-The SkyTracker Pro also runs quite quietly, although it does vibrate as expected – no slippage was encountered though, and the exposures we took provided images with pin-sharp stars.
+Meanwhile, alignment is performed via a detailed polarscope with an impressive eight brightness levels, as well as a smartphone app (iOptron Polar Scope for iOS and Polar Finder for Android).
+The app needs to be purchased separately as an extra cost, but alignment is a breeze once installed.
+The SkyTracker Pro also runs quietly, – no slippage was encountered and the exposures we took provided images with pin-sharp stars.

 Something we discovered – and it’s important to note – is that both iOptron products use a platform that can’t handle motion time-lapses.
-Nevertheless, the SkyTracker offers four tracking rates; stars, 1/2 speed, lunar and solar, so you can also use it to photograph the Moon and even solar eclipses.
+Nevertheless, the SkyTracker offers four tracking rates; stars, 1/2 speed, lunar and solar, so you can be utilized to photograph a wide range of celestial events.

 The Benro Polaris Astro Edition is easily one of the best star tracker camera mounts for astrophotography available, but it’s also by far the most expensive.
 Its build quality is unrivaled among star trackers, but in use, it has its fair share of quirks.

-It is a ground-breaking design, that uses your smartphone to align to the stars – and this is something we hope catches on with other star-tracker brands – but its one-star alignment seems a little basic.
-We wonder if two or three-star alignment (which most computerized telescopes use) or plate-solving tech to automatically align (as featured on smart telescopes) would allow even longer tracked images.
+It is a ground-breaking design that uses your smartphone to align to the stars – and this is something we hope catches on with other star-tracker brands.
+For a more accurate alignment, we wonder if two or three-star alignment (which most computerized telescopes use) or plate-solving technology will be included in future updates (as found on smart telescopes) to allow even longer exposures.

-Let’s hope the app keeps developing because the Benro Polaris has the potential to be a truly autonomous and easy-to-use star tracker – but it’s not quite there yet.
+As the app develops, we will keep an eye as the Benro Polaris has the potential to be a truly autonomous and easy-to-use star tracker.

-The Vixen Optics Polarie is designed to work with wide-angle lenses to image star fields and the Milky Way.
-Featuring a built-in compass and latitude meter (which are helpfully illuminated in red light for set up at night), alignment is very straightforward – you'll need to locate the celestial pole through a sight hole or polarscope, with takes moments to achieve.
+The Vixen Polarie is best used for photographing nightscapes and the Milky Way.
+Featuring a built-in compass and latitude meter (that can be illuminated using the built-in red LED), alignment is very straightforward.
+You'll need to locate the celestial pole through a sight hole or use a polar scope (sold separately).
 There’s also a Vixen PF-L Assist phone app for iOS and Android.

 Like the iOptron suite of products, the Polarie can track the stars, Sun, and Moon, with a 1/2 speed for motion time-lapses at night.
 Meanwhile, the overall build is perhaps the best we've ever come across in the star tracker market – especially given the reasonable price tag and performance.

-Similar to the Sky-Watcher model, the Polarie runs on two AA batteries – we discovered that the battery life doesn't last for very long, limiting us to no more than roughly two hours of valuable imaging time.
-However, the results we did get are superb with perfectly circular stars in our images.
+Similar to the Sky-Watcher model, the Polarie runs on two AA batteries.
+I discovered that the battery life doesn't last as long, limiting use to approximately two hours.
+However, the results I obtained are superb with pin-sharp stars in our images.

-With the Polarie, the load is very limited at 2.5kg, but it is possible to upgrade the kit with counterweights to a capacity of 6.5kg, making it possible to use 200mm+ lenses.
-Just make sure that you have a tripod and mount that can take the weight of your setup!
+With the Polarie, the load is limited to 2.5kg, but it is possible to upgrade the kit with counterweights to a capacity of 6.5kg, making it possible to use 200mm+ lenses.
+Just make sure that you have a tripod and head that can take the weight of your setup!

 Connectors: Micro USB, HBX port for external hand controller